Explore chapters and articles related to this topic

 The escalating demand for plastic products is causing plastic litter management challenges due to their single-use practices, poor recycling policies, and slow environmental degradation, affecting soil and water quality (8).
 There is an urgent need to address the challenge of plastic waste management to minimize plastic waste littering.
 The recent accumulation of plastic garbage and its detrimental effects on the environment and public health is becoming more visible.
 Unlike organic garbage, this strewn plastic can take hundreds to thousands of years to disintegrate in nature.
 The strewn plastic debris clogs drain shortens the lifespan of animals when consumed, contaminates water bodies when dumped into rivers, lakes, and oceans, and causes respiratory problems when burned.
 Oceans are amassing plastic in miles-wide spinning gyres.
 Plastic can break down into tiny particles known as microplastics that are nearly impossible to recover, disrupt food chains, and harm natural environments when exposed to UV light from the sun and other sources (9).
 Proper waste management can help reduce plastic waste, reduce environmental pollution effects, and enhance the recycling of new materials.

-Published in European Journal of Environmental and Civil Engineering, 2022
+Published in Journal of the Chinese Institute of Engineers, 2022